tpwo/pyzet/README.md

 ## Supported editors

-pyzet is a CLI application which cooperates with a text editor of choice.
+Pyzet is a CLI application which cooperates with a text editor of choice.
 The best integration can be probably achieved when also using a CLI text editor.